|

 Sharks, Lamna

-nasus, on two long-line fisherytrips to their
+nasus, on two long-line fishery trips to

-pre breeding stock of Porbeagles with females that do not attain maturity
+a pre breeding stock of Porbeagles with females that do not attain maturity

 until they are two metres in length.
 This mass capture has raised the ire